-But what is SEO anyway?
+But what is SEO?
 This combination of widely used letters stands for Search Engine Optimisation, which refers to a mechanism that enables a website to rank well on search engines like Google, Bing Yahoo! and others too.

 The work involved with SEO happens on your website.
 First works include the improvement of written content, checking for any links that may be broken, speeding up the time it takes for pages on your website to load.
 This work not only improves website visitor experience but it also contributes well to website performance on search engines.

 Now that we know what SEO is, in general terms at least what is meant by Off Page SEO, a term not so widely known.

 Off Page SEO refers to activity that is carried out outside of your website.
 Good examples of this would be publishing informative blog posts on other websites that refer back to your website as being the source.

 For example, were you a supplier of hand tools you could write a short article about tools, the quality materials used to make them and the best tools that are available on the market.
 Your article could be submitted to an online tools magazine where you can refer to your own tools website as proof of your knowledge of tools.

 It is essential to bear in mind that search engines are working to provide the best possible answer to whatever user type into search boxes.
 Part of getting your website to rank well involves positioning yourself as a trusted adviser and the best source of knowledge for the searches being made.